-- 4.4.1 The Conservation Area was reviewed in 2008/9 since then there has been little material change to the buildings or street layout.
+- 4.4.1 There has been little material change to the buildings or street layout.
 Three buildings have been demolished, the public toilets located next to the Town Hall; Council Offices located to the rear of the Town Hall -the land now providing additional spaces in the car park; and a row of retail units opposite the library have been replaced with a new apartment scheme. - 4.4.2 Town centres in general are under increased pressure from wider societal change.
 Structural change in town centre economies is occurring in town centres throughout the country and Nuneaton town centre need to adapt.
 The prevailing economics represent a potential force for change which it is important the Conservation Area can withstand and embrace future change.